-At any annual meeting of the stockholders, only such business shall be conducted as shall have been brought properly before the meeting (a) by or at the direction of the Board of Directors or (b) by any stockholder of the Corporation who is a stockholder of record at the time of giving of the notice provided for in this Section 40-10 ("Notice of Business"), who shall be entitled to vote at such meeting and who complies with the notice procedures set forth in this Section 10.
+-At any annual meeting of the stockholders, only such business shall be conducted as shall have been brought properly before the meeting (a) by or at the direction of the Board of Directors or (b) by any stockholder of the Corporation who is a stockholder of record at the time of giving of the notice provided for in this Section 40,10 ("Notice of Business"), who shall be entitled to vote at such meeting and who complies with the notice procedures set forth in this Section 10.
 For business to be properly brought before a stockholderan annual meeting by a stockholder, the stockholder must have given timely notice thereof in writing to the Secretary of the Corporation.
-To be timely, a stockholder's notice Notice of Business shall be delivered to or mailed and received at the principal executive offices of the Corporation not less than 60 interesting in the event that less than 70 interesting in the event that less than 70 interesting in the event that less than 70 interesting in the stockholder must have given timely notice thereof in writing to the Secretary of the Corporation not less than 60 interesting intere the annual meeting is given or made to stockholders, notice a Notice of Business by the stockholder to be timely must be so received not later than the close of business on the tenth (10th) day following the day on which such notice of the date of the annual meeting or such public disclosure was made.
+To be timely, a stockholder's noticeNotice of Business shall be delivered to or mailed and received at the principal executive offices of the Corporation not less than 60ninety (90) days nor more than 90one hundred twenty (120) days prior to theannual meeting; provided, however, that in the event that less than 70one hundred (100) days' notice or prior public disclosurePublic Announcement of the date of the annual meeting is given or made to stockholders, noticea Notice of Business by the stockholder to be timely must be so received not later than the close of business on the tenth (10th) day following the day on which such notice of the date of the annual meeting or such public disclosure was made.
 A stockholder's notice to the Secretary shall set forth as to each matter the stockholder proposes to bring before the meeting (a) a brief description of the business desired to be brought before the meeting and the reasons for conducting such business at the meeting, (b) the name and address, as they appear on the Corporation's books, of the stockholder proposing such business, (c) the class and number of shares of the Corporation which are beneficially owned by the stockholder as of the date of notice and (d) any material interest of the stockholder in such business.
 Notwithstanding anything in the By Laws to the contrary, no business shall be conducted at a stockholder meeting except in accordance with the procedures set forth in this Section 10.
-The chairman of the meeting shall, if the facts warrant, determine and declare to the meeting that business was not properly brought before the meeting and in accordance with the provisions of the By Laws, and if he should so determine, he shall so declare to the meeting and any such business not properly brought before the meeting shall not be transacted.
+The chairman of the meeting shall, if the facts warrant, determine and declare to the meeting and any such business not properly brought before the meeting shall not be transacted.
 Notwithstanding the foregoing, provisions of this Section 10, a stockholder shall also comply with all applicable requirements of the Securities Exchange Act of 1934 and the rules and regulations thereunder with respect to the matters set forth in this Section 10.
 Public Announcement was made.